Lejla125/AtlantBHPraksa/README.md

 # AtlantBHPraksa
 This repository contains a Test Suite for the application Navigator.
 The file navigator_test_suite is an .ods file written in Calculator from LibreOffice but compatible with Microsoft Excel.
 It contains three sheets : smoke_test, regression_suite and bugs_improvements whose main functions correspond with their names.
-This repository contains a Test Suite for the application Navigator.
-The file navigator_test_suite is an .ods file written in Calculator from LibreOffice but compatible with Microsoft Excel.
-It contains three sheets : smoke_test, regression_suite, bugs_improvements whose main functions correspond with their names.
-Currently, only smoke_test sheet is written and contains three test cases testing the main purpose of Navigator and that is the search bar.
+Smoke_test sheet is written and contains two test cases testing the main purpose of Navigator and that is the search bar where you can either search for a place or street name.
+The regression_suite contains test cases for basic user flows and bugs_improvements sheet contains some improvement suggestions.